joonaspessi/AdventOfCode2021/README.md

 ### Day 5 ⭐⭐

+- Lazy Sunday at the cottage in wilderness.
+Plenty of time to solve the day.
 - The trick was to parse coordinate points to a hashmaps.
 Hashmap where hash key is the coordinate tuple is actually quite elegant way to store grid coordinates when the size is not well known.
 - Hashmap value was holding the overlapping line count.
 - Part 02 diagonal calculation was causing little grey hair but made an simple solution, where I took first x-coordinate and then started to increment x and either increment or decrement y in a while loop until both x and y matched the endpoint.

 ### Day 6 ⭐⭐

+- Independence day, lots of time to solve the day.
 - In part one, I used naive way to push new fishes to a vector and then counting vector length at the end.
 Similar problem last year [AoC 2020/23](https://adventofcode.com/2020/day/23)
 - Vector implementation did not scale at all for part two.
 - Changed to Hashmap based implementation where key was "fish age" and value "count of the fish".
 Final fish count can be resolved by iterating hashmap and accumulating values.